ashawkey/note/DSA/DA04_String.md

     ```c++
     char* s[L] // capacity is L-1. ('\0' is reserved for the last place.)
     int strlen(char* s)
+    char* strstr(char* str1, char* str2) // find str2 in str1, if not found, return NULL
     char* strcpy(char* to, char* from)  // return `to`
     char* strcat(char* to, char* from)
     int strcmp(char* a, char* b)  // 0 for ==